Frequently Asked Questions

 Dinner pricing starts at $18 per person, which includes all the services mentioned above.
 Cost varies per catering style with plated at the most expensive, to family style in the middle, and buffet style being the least expensive.We are able to do drop-offs with disposables if you want our food verses our services.
 Any additional cost would be tax, 20% service charge (unless doing a drop-off), and delivery fee of $250.
 Some venues will charge an additional catering fee, price varies per venue.

-Dinner service; water goblets; water crafts; salt and pepper shakers; bread baskets with butter; salad and salad plates, flatware; dinner china; coffee and water station with coffee cups, water cups, creamer, sugar, and cocktail napkins; cake plates, and cake forks.
+Dinner service; water goblets; water crafts; salt and pepper shakers; bread baskets with butter; salad and salad plates, flatware; dinner china; water station with cups, cocktail napkins.

 Table linens, napkins, wine glasses, champagne flutes and charger plates available for rent.
 Tables, chairs, centerpieces, draping, tents, chair covers and many more items are available through rental companies.